 One of the four ways that Inner Leadership recommends for achieving this is spending time in nature.

 Another article describes a solution: the Japanese practice of forest bathing, which is proven to reduce stress, heart rate, and blood pressure.

 Spending time in nature can make you happier, healthier, and improve your productivity.
-Why not go forest bathing this weekend?
+When can you next go forest bathing?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.